Are you looking for the best puppy food for Labs?

 Labrador puppies grow to full adult size between the ages of 12 and 18 months, at which point you can switch them from puppy food to adult food.

-When looking for the best puppy food for Labs, it’s best to choose a puppy formula specifically designed for large breeds.
+When looking for the best puppy food for Labs, choose a puppy formula specifically designed for large breeds.

 Consider the reputation of the feed manufacturer and thoroughly do your research.

-Here are some of the best brands to provide your puppy with all the correct nutrients and high-quality ingredients.
+Here is some of the best food for labrador puppy with all the correct nutrients and high-quality ingredients.

 Hills Science Large Breed Puppy formula* offers a complete balanced diet in an array of flavors, providing all the nutrients necessary for a growing Labrador puppy.